-I say "our" investigation because I developed and produced this project in association with 35 students from a dozen colleges, including Wellesley, Mount Holyoke, Skidmore, Hamilton, Augsburg University, Connecticut College, Northern Vermont University, Middlebury College, Colby-Sawyer and Hampshire College.
+I say "our" investigation because I developed and produced this project in association with Sarah Lawrence College (SLC) where 28 professionals mentored and collaborated with 35 students from a dozen colleges, including Wellesley, Mount Holyoke, Skidmore, Hamilton, Augsburg University, Connecticut College, Northern Vermont University, Middlebury College, Colby-Sawyer and Hampshire College.

-Mentored by 27 professionals, students played substantial roles in every aspect of production, from casting, script development and costume design to sound recording, location scouting and script supervising.
+Students played substantial roles in every aspect of production, from casting, script development and costume design to sound recording, location scouting and script supervising.
 They also built sets - from scratch - including one for an early 20th century laundry and another for a New England tenement duplex.
-Eighteen students participated in the research and writing of the first draft screenplay that other students later critiqued and revised, under my direction.
+Eighteen SLC students participated in the research and writing of the first draft screenplay that other students later critiqued and revised, under my direction.
 18 more advanced the film's post-production, using the cut developed by 10 students during our winter/spring intensive.
 Students also appear on screen, as featured extras and in several supporting roles.
 Their fingerprints are everywhere in the film.